Kidney Infection (Pyelonephritis)

 What is kidney infection (pyelonephritis)?

-Kidney infection (pyelonephritis) is a bacterial infection.
-The disease occurs in roughly 3 to 7 of every 10,000 people in the United States.
+Infection in the urinary tract can involve the lower tract especially the bladder (cystitis), prostate (prostatitis) or the upper tract and kidney (pyelonephritis).
+It is usually a bacterial infection.
+The disease occurs in roughly three to seven of every 10,000 people in the United States.
+The occurrence in pregnant women is about 2 percent.
 It is readily treatable if diagnosed early.

-A bacteria called Escherichia Coli (E Coli) causes about 90% of kidney infections.
-The bacteria migrate from the genitals through the urethra into the bladder and up the tubes (ureters) that connect the bladder to the kidneys.
+A bacteria called Escherichia Coli (E Coli) causes about 90 percent of kidney infections.
+The bacteria migrate from the genitals through the urethra (the tube that removes urine from the body) into the bladder and up the tubes (ureters) that connect the bladder to the kidneys.

 What are the causes of kidney infections (pyelonephritis)?

 Normally, bacteria are flushed out by the flow of urine.
 However, several problems can increase the risk of a kidney infection.
 These problems can include:

 - Structural abnormalities (strictures, stents, stones, surgery) blocking urine flow.

 - An enlarged prostate gland (benign prostatic hyperplasia) compressing the urethra.

 - Backflow (reflux) of urine from the bladder to the kidneys.

 - If your immune system is affected (low white blood cell count, use of certain medications, HIV, cancer, an organ transplant).

 - Pregnancy, during which time the enlarging uterus can squeeze the ureters and reduce the flow of urine, allowing the bacteria to migrate to the kidneys.